hanowell/uwsoc533a/docs/05_fertility-and-reproduction.md

 ## Decomposition of period fertility

-To better understand fertility patterns, demographers decompose fertility into its **proximate determinates**:
+To better understand fertility patterns, demographers decompose fertility into its **proximate determinants**:

 ![From Darryl Holman's Winter 2021 SOC 533 A notes](images/proximate-fertility-factors.png){width=50%}